hackclub/some-assembly-required/README.md

 Now you may be asking yourself - why don’t we store everything in the registers, since memory is slower?
 Well, we only have a limited amount of space in our registers.
 The actual size depends on your computers hardware.
 Depending on the particular processor, you may get around 16 general purpose registers to store your data in.
 There are more registers than that, but some registers are used internally and can’t be directly accessed.

-RAM can easily hold over 15 million times the amount that registers can!
+Memory can easily hold over 15 million times the amount that registers can!
 Since computers have to process so much data, we can very quickly run out of space in our registers.
-So any data that we don't need to actively use for an instruction, we place in the RAM.
+So any data that we don't need to actively use for an instruction, we place in memory.

 _NOTES:_